slipguru/PyCGH/doc/efllat.rst

 For more details on the algorithm see [masecchia13]_.

-.. [masecchia13] _ S. Masecchia, S. Salzo, A. Barla and A. Verri.
+.. [masecchia13] S\.
+Masecchia, S. Salzo, A. Barla and A. Verri.
 A dictionary learning based method for aCGH segmentation. *Proceedings of the European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning*, 2013.